hassansin/dbcart/README.md

 //...
 $cart = Cart::current();
 ```
-With singleton cart, the cart object will be available globally throughout your app (e.g. controllers/models/views/view composers etc) for a single request.
-Also as you manipulate cart items, `$cart->items_count` and `$cart->total_price` would get updated.
+The idea of using singleton cart is that the cart object will be available globally throughout your app (e.g. controllers/models/views/view composers etc) for a single request.
+Also as you manipulate cart items, `$cart->item_count` and `$cart->total_price` would get updated.

 #### Add an Item: `$cart->addItem($attributes)`